 Yesterday marked the 25th anniversary of the death of Joe Slovo.
 With a number of buildings, streets, and even suburbs named in his honour, most South Africans are familiar with the name, but how many of us really know the story of Joe Slovo, one of our country’s greatest political activists?

-Despite spending his entire adulthood fighting for the rights of South Africans, Slovo, who was born Yossel Mashel Slovo, was actually Lithuanian, with his parents having emigrated in 1926.
-Coming from a working class family, Slovo left school at the age of 15, and took up a job as a dispatch clerk for a chemist, where he soon became a shop steward for the National Union of Distributive Workers.
+Despite spending his entire adulthood fighting for the rights of South Africans, Slovo, who was born Yossel Mashel Slovo, was actually a Lithuanian whose parents emigrated in 1926.
+Coming from a working class family, Slovo left school at the age of 15 and took up a job as a dispatch clerk for a chemist, where he soon became a shop steward for the National Union of Distributive Workers.
 Slovo was drawn to the ideals of communism at an early age, joining the South African Communist Party (SACP) just a year after he left school.
 Inspired by Russia’s Red Army, Slovo volunteered to fight in World War II, and joined the South African forces in North Africa and Italy as a signaler, working in the communications sector of the military.
 On his return to South Africa he joined the Springbok Legion, a multiracial, radical ex-servicemen’s organisation.

-Despite not finishing school, Slovo still managed to complete a law degree at Wits University, where he studied alongside Nelson Mandela, and met Ruth First, who would go on to become his wife.
+Although he did not finish school, Slovo still managed to complete a law degree at Wits University, where he studied alongside Nelson Mandela, and met Ruth First, who would go on to become his wife.
 Ruth, who was the daughter of SACP treasurer, Julius First, was also a prominent Jewish anti-apartheid activist, and in 1950 the couple were among the first 600 people banned in terms of the Suppression of Communism Act.

 Slovo continued to work for the ANC and the SACP abroad and in 1977 moved to Maputo, Mozambique, where he established an operational centre for the ANC.
 It was while stationed in Maputo that Ruth was killed by a letter bomb, with her death widely believed to have been the work of the South African security agencies.